AdelBoufama/WebScraping_Stuff/README.md

 # asian-webScraper
-created a web scraper for my job that works for this chinese yellow pages http://www.cn411.ca/main02s04.aspx?&amp;LinkTreeID=S0208
+created a web scraper at work that scrapes data from this chinese yellow pages http://www.cn411.ca/main02s04.aspx?&amp;LinkTreeID=S0208